zuri-lang/zurilang.org/src/standard/math.md

 #### asinh(n)

-Returns the hyperbolic arcsine (in radians) of number n.
+Returns the hyperbolic arc-sine (in radians) of number n.

 Example: